spexcher/portfolio/README.md

 - **Recruiter-optimized version** — concise, impact-focused README tailored for hiring managers

 These additions are intentionally optional to keep the core presentation clean, focused, and algorithm-centric.
+And there already exists better implementations on the real websites.

 ---